Summary of significant accounting policies |

 Property, Plant and Equipment

 Property, plant and equipment are recorded at cost.
-Depreciation is provided using the straight-line method over the estimated useful life of the asset, which range from three to fifteen years.
+Depreciation is provided using the straight-line method over the estimated useful life of the asset, which range from to fifteen years.
 Leasehold improvements are amortized using the straight-line method over the lesser of the estimated useful lives of the assets or the term of the related leases.
 Expenditures for maintenance and repairs are expensed, while renewals and betterments that materially extend the life of an asset are capitalized.

 We review our property, plant and equipment for potential impairment whenever events or changes in business circumstances indicate that the carrying value of the assets may not be fully recoverable or that the useful lives of the assets are no longer appropriate.
 We evaluate the recoverability of our long-lived assets when impairment is indicated by comparing the net book value of the asset group to the estimated future undiscounted cash flows attributable to such assets.
 If the sum of the projected undiscounted cash flows (excluding interest charges) is less than the carrying value of the assets, the assets will be written down to the estimated fair value and such loss is recognized in income from continuing operations in the period in which the determination is made.
 If impairment is indicated, the asset is written down to its estimated fair value.